GeertJohan/ango/notes/protocol.md

 ## Protocol

-The generated protocol code is formed arround a simple set of json messages.
+The generated protocol code is based on a simple set of JSON messages.
 Only one set of plain-text messages will be sent at the start, containing the version string and a "good" or "invalid" response.
+After that, the protocol is 'stateless', in the sense that all JSON messages defined below can be sent at any time.

 ### Version verification
 The client opens a websocket to server.
 Server waits for a plain-text message.
 Client sends the version string (sha256).
-Server compares the version string and returns "good" or "invalid"
+Server validates the version string and returns "good" or "invalid".
+When the version is invalid, the server closes the connection.

 ### JSON request/response
 The request and response formats are equal for both client->server and server->client.